codenotary/codenotary.io/pages/blog/immutable-infrastructure.md

 ---
-title: "Is immutable infrastructure secure?"
+title: "Is Immutable Infrastructure secure?"
 author: "Duncan Mac-Vicar P."
 date: "2021-05-17"
 image: "/images/blog/trustedcicd.jpg"
 tags: ["devops", "ci", "cd", "infrastructure", "immutable"]
 ---

-# What is immutable infrastructure?
+# What is Immutable Infrastructure?

 Immutable infrastructure is a paradigm in which IT services, servers and deployments are never modified after they’re deployed, but rather replaced.